keithgh1/AmigaQB_extract/README.md

 ## Dependencies

-This script uses standard Python3.
+This script requires Python 3.6 or greater.
 There's nothing special or unique or exotic about the installation, and this script should function fine on Windows, OSX, and Linux.
 I developed it mostly using Jupyter Notebook, but tested it on Ubuntu 22.04.
+Also tested on Windows 11.

 You'll want to install PIP, if you've somehow used Python without it.
 And then install [numpy](https://numpy.org/install/) and [pandas](https://pandas.pydata.org/docs/getting_started/index.html#getting-started) using PIP.

 ## More details
 This backup software was a popular HDD backup solution for the Commodore Amiga.
 The genesis of this project was that I had a couple corrupted disks within my backup set, and Quarterback, despite having SOME builtin protection against it, fails as soon as it encounters some corrupted data.
 QB also requires a catalog which is stored on the first and last floppy in the backup set, in order to extract the files.
 My tool works on standalone disks within the set without the catalog.

-However, because **there's no catalog support**, there's a major limitation in the current, very beta, version.
-The original directory information IS NOT stored alongside the individual files, and so all files are simply written to the current directory.

 There is support for a backup set spanning multiple disks.
 Once ADF'd, combine the ADF's into a single file, concatenating one disk after the others.
 The disk must be 901120 bytes long, and they should be in order.
 Once the ADF's are named properly, using cat within linux and redirecting the output is sufficient to build a massive disk file.
 Then, just execute this script against the file.